robric/wiki-contrail-controller/Kubernetes.md

 * Pods in isolated namespace will be able to reach "non-isolated services" in any namespace in the kubernetes cluster.
 * Pods from other namespaces will NOT be able to Services in the isolated namespace.

-A namespace annotated as “isolated” and service-isolation disabled (i.e only pod isolation) has the following network behavior:
+A namespace annotated as “isolated”, with service-isolation disabled (i.e only pod isolation), has the following network behavior:

 * All pods that are created in an isolated namespace have network reachability with each other.
 * Pods in other namespaces in the Kubernetes cluster will NOT be able to reach pods in the isolated namespace.